[ratemypost]

 Visiting the Toadstool Hoodoos in southern Utah is a surreal experience.
-Many places in Utah are described as “otherworldly,” but these odd rock formations truly deserve that title!
-Thin needles of sandstone in every shape, size and color are topped with a layer of dark rock, perfectly balanced to withstand the test of time.
-As you wander through the Toadstool Hoodoos, you will find it hard to believe these wild rock formations could possibly be naturally made!
-In this article, we’ll tell you everything you need to know about the hike to the Toadstool Hoodoos for an awesome southern Utah adventure.
+Thin needles of sandstone in every shape, size, and color are topped with a layer of dark rock, perfectly balanced to withstand the test of time.
+Wandering through the Toadstool Hoodoos, it’s hard to believe these wild rock formations are naturally made!

 sunrise at the Toadstool Hoodoos in Grand Staircase Escalante National Monument in southern Utah